Local History and Genealogy Resources at your Fingertips!

 Vital Statistics

-Innisfil Public Library has vital statistics for Ontario, available on microfilm at the Local History Collection at the Stroud Branch.
+Innisfil ideaLAB & Library has vital statistics for Ontario, available on microfilm at the Local History Collection at the Lakeshore Branch.
 The records may include: name, date of event, place of event, name of involved officials and/or relatives.

 Birth Indexes, 1869-1914